Round Top Fall Antiques & Design Show Calendar of Events: Your Guide to the Best this Season Has to Offer

 Friday, October 18

+1 – 3 pm: Singer Songwriter Danny Golden takes the stage at Marburger Farm.
+More info, here.

 4 – 7 pm: Round Top Film Fest: First Look at The Halles.
 Exclusive preview screening of films to be shown at the area’s first-ever film festival, unveiling November 7 – 10.
-Gratis. thehalles.com.
+Gratis.
+Learn more, here.

 7 pm – midnight: Denverado’s 80s Night at Zapp Hall.
 A Round Top tradition.
 Eighties attire encouraged.
 More information, here.

 7:30 pm: The Round Top Social and Rodeo Runway.
-Fashion show and late-night shopping event featuring The 303’s vintage, reinvented, and contemporary pieces by Harper Worn & Weathered, Bombshell Betty, and Pixie and the Moon. @the303roundtop.
+Fashion show and late-night shopping event featuring The 303’s vintage, reinvented, and contemporary pieces by Harper Worn & Weathered, Bombshell Betty, and Pixie and the Moon.
+Gratis.
+Learn more, here.

 8 pm – midnight: Ellis Motel Luau.
 Don a grass skirt and a Hawaiian shirt and head to Henkel Square for a whole hog roast by Merritt Meat Co., live music on the porch at Kemo Sabe, dancing, a charity dunk tank benefiting Camp For All, limbo contest, and more.
-Gratis. @ellismotel.
+Gratis.
+Learn more, here.

 Saturday, October 19

 5 – 9 pm: Late Night Luxury Round Top Sip & Shop at The Halles.
-Elevated pop-up bazaar with jewelry, custom-made fashion, accessories, and more, plus debut fashion show.
+Elevated pop-up bazaar with jewelry, custom-made fashion, accessories, and more, plus a debut fashion show.
 Sponsored by Linda Plant, Martha Turner Sotheby’s International Realty.
-Gratis. thehalles.com.
+Gratis.
+Learn more, here.

 5 – 9 pm: Vincent Peach Fine Jewelry Dinner & Fashion Show.
 Fashions by Michelle Garcia Couture, cocktail reception, and four-course meal at Duo Modern.
 Tickets, here.